What's inside this article:

 A Feature story might also include the following types of embeds:

-- See also: Rich links to content pages published on your site or on other Pangea sites under the same entity.
+- See also: Rich links to content pages published on your own site or on partner websites under the same entity.

 Add a URL slug